freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Open Sources: Voices from the Open Source Revolution](https://www.oreilly.com/openbook/opensources/book/) - Essays from open-source pioneers such as Linus Torvalds (Linux), Larry Wall (Perl), and Richard Stallman (GNU).

 ## Open Source contribution initiatives
-- [Up For Grabs](http://up-for-grabs.net/#/) - Contains projects with beginner friendly issues
+- [Up For Grabs](http://up-for-grabs.net/#/) - Contains projects with beginner-friendly issues
 - [First Timers Only](http://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
 [Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.